 The symptoms are caused by the fungi Elsinoe fawcettii and E. australis, which cause similar symptoms in different varieties of citrus tree.
 Lemons, grapefruits, mandarins are susceptible to both.
 Elsinoe fawcettii infects mainly sour oranges and only some varieties of sweet orange.
 By contrast, E. australis causes sweet orange and lime scab but does not have sour oranges as hosts.
 The pink to brown color on top of the conical formations on leaves and the fruit wart-like structures are spores that are dispersed by rain splashes, dew, wind or overhead irrigation.
 Of the two citrus scab pathogens, E. fawcettii is the more widespread but E. australis is more economically significant as it attacks species of citrus which areaffect more widely grown.

 No biological treatment is available against these fungi.
 Certified organic fungicides based on copper can be used to prevent new infections and fungal spread.
 Care should be taken because copper can be toxic if not used correctly.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
-Protectant fungicides based on ferbam, thiram, difenoconazole and chlorothalonil can be used preventively to avoid a widespread infection.
-Systemic fungicides based on benomyl or carbendazim are another option.
-Benomyl-tolerant strains of the pathogen have been found.
+Protectant fungicides based thiram, difenoconazole and chlorothalonil can be used preventively to avoid a widespread infection.
+Systemic fungicides are another option.
+Fungicide-tolerant strains of the pathogen have been found.